 In Ookami Kakushi, Kaori does this to Sakaki after he has a bit of a freakout.
 And then it turns out she's hugging him to drag him off a cliff.

 In Angel Beats!, Otonashi does this to Naoi, who's extremely disillusioned with his life and wants to make everyone vanish by using his hypnosis powers to give them false memoriesnote the mechanics Make Sense In Context.
 It works, and Naoi remains a... close friend of Otonashi for the rest of the series.

-Last Order gives one to Accelerator in volume 15 of the To Aru Majutsu no Index when After beating the #2 esper since the #2 (Kakine) tried use civilians and Last Order as hostages to beat Accelerator, Accelerator goes to finish Kakine off, only for Yomikawa to stop him.
-Kakine stabs Yomikawa and Accelerator almost goes into an Unstoppable rage, tearing Kakine's arm off an is about to attack the anti-skill soldier nearby when Last Order stops him with a hug
+Last Order gives one to Accelerator in volume 15 of the A Certain Magical Index when After beating the #2 esper since the #2 (Kakine) tried to use civilians and Last Order as hostages to beat Accelerator, Accelerator goes to finish Kakine off, only for Yomikawa to stop him.
+Kakine stabs Yomikawa and Accelerator almost goes into an Unstoppable Rage, tearing Kakine's arm off an is about to attack the anti-skill soldier nearby when Last Order stops him with a hug.

 Sylphiel gives one to Lina in Slayers NEXT, when she freaks out over thinking she's killed a little girl.
 Said kid turns out to be an Undead Child.